codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/access-docker-registry-from-kubernetes.md

 ## Giving access to a Docker Registry with kubectl

 You can also use the `kubectl` command directly to give access to a Docker registry.
-This way is not specific to Codefresh, so read the [official kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/){:target="\_blank"}.
+As this method is not specific to Codefresh, read the [official kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/){:target="\_blank"}.

 ### Creating the Docker registry secret

-The credentials depend upon the [type or registry you use]({{site.baseurl}}/docs/integrations/docker-registries/).
+The credentials depend upon the [type of registry]({{site.baseurl}}/docs/integrations/docker-registries/) you use.

-- The Docker server to use is a domain such `gcr.io`, `azurecr.io` etc
+- The Docker server to use is a domain such `gcr.io`, `azurecr.io`
 - The username is your account username.
 - The password is a specific Docker registry password or any other kind of token.
 You need to check the documentation of your registry provider for the exact details.

 >Be sure to create the secret in the namespace in which your application will run.
 Pull secrets are specific to a namespace.
 If you want to deploy to multiple namespaces, you need to create a secret for each one of them.

-This is an example of creating a pull secret to Azure registry.
-You can use the same command to any other private registry.
+This is an example of creating a pull secret to the Azure registry.
+You can use the same command for any other private registry.

   `Shell`
 {% highlight sh %}